4-way tie for lead at Heritage as another wild finish looms

 And there was more testing than usual.

-Players and caddies on the charter flight to Connecticut for next week’s event have to take a saliva test for the coronavirus before they can get on the plane.
+Players and caddies on the charter flight to Connecticut for next week’s event had to take a saliva test Saturday for the coronavirus before they can get on the plane.
 Eleven others had testing Friday night because they were deemed to have been in close contact with Nick Watney, whose positive test on Friday was the first in golf’s return.

 Among them was Sergio Garcia, who flew with Watney from Austin, Texas.
 The initial test was negative.
 Garcia was nervous as he waited for the result, though not so nervous he couldn’t put down a 65 to join the chase.
 He was two shots behind, along with Ian Poulter and Joaquin Niemann.